 We were one of the ten national sites for the NIH-funded IPASS Handoff Study, and we were one of the first two sites to actually pilot the curriculum.
 Through this endeavor, our residents have felt much more prepared for giving and receiving handoffs.
 Through this study, it was found there was a 30% decrease in adverse events after IPASS training.
 And at this point, we have extended the curriculum to pediatrics Sub-I’s and Fellows.

 Understanding our role in quality improvement and performance improvement is important to our role as leaders in healthcare systems.
-As such, we have a required QI rotation to allow residents hands-on, experiential learning in improving real systems of care at LPCH.
+As such, we have a required QI curriculum to allow residents hands-on, experiential learning in improving real systems of care at LPCH.

 The Scholarly Concentrations were created in 2009 to give residents more formalized training and personalized mentorship in one of six scholarly areas: